derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 If polymorphic types correspond to "for all" (universal quantification), existential types correspond to "there exists" (existential quantification).
-Object-oriented programmers work with existential types every day in the form of interfaces: they promise that "there exists" a value some concrete type fulfilling the interface without statically committing to a given implementation.
+Object-oriented programmers work with existential types every day in the form of interfaces: they promise that "there exists" a value of some concrete type fulfilling the interface without statically committing to a given implementation.